TheYock/ArcadeScene/README.md

 This project helped me refine my 3D scene structuring skills by considering object positioning, scene hierarchy, and lighting interactions.
 Additionally, I developed a stronger understanding of shader programming in OpenGL, which enhances realism in computational graphics.
 Learning how to balance performance and aesthetics was another key takeaway, as real-time rendering efficiency is critical in computer graphics applications.

 # What design process did you follow for your project work?
-- Conceptualization – Outlined the scene elements and lighting setup.
+- Conceptualization: Outlined the scene elements and lighting setup.
-- Prototyping – Created basic geometric objects and tested transformations.
+- Prototyping: Created basic geometric objects and tested transformations.
-- Implementation – Applied shaders, textures, and refined the scene’s visual quality.
+- Implementation: Applied shaders, textures, and refined the scene’s visual quality.
-- Optimization – Tweaked lighting and shader parameters for better rendering performance.
+- Optimization: Tweaked lighting and shader parameters for better rendering performance.
-- Testing & Iteration – Adjusted object placements, camera angles, and interactions to enhance realism.
+- Testing & Iteration: Adjusted object placements, camera angles, and interactions to enhance realism.

-- How could tactics from your design approach be applied in future work?
+# How could tactics from your design approach be applied in future work?
-- The structured and iterative approach I followed can be applied to future projects in graphics programming, game development, or software engineering.
+The structured and iterative approach I followed can be applied to future projects in graphics programming, game development, or software engineering.
 Breaking a problem into manageable components and continuously refining them ensures a high-quality outcome.
 Moreover, focusing on performance optimizations and scalability will be beneficial for any real-time system development.

 # How do I approach developing programs?
 I follow a modular development approach where I build individual components separately and then integrate them into the final system.
 For the 3D scene, I developed vertex and fragment shaders, lighting models, and texture mapping as separate modules before assembling them into a coherent scene.